CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 **Movement:** During a player’s turn, he may _move_ each of his companies from its current site to another site.
 **New Site Card:** When a company moves, it leaves its current site card and travels to its _new site card_.
 **Permanent-event:** The effects of a resource permanent-event last until the card is discarded due to conditions stated on its card.
 **Play Deck:** Each player has a play deck that consists of his resource, hazard, and character cards.
-During play, each player draws cards from his play deck.
+During play, each player draws cards from his play deck.  <span id="page7" class="page-number">7</span>

+---

 **Prowess:** A measure of a character’s offensive capabilities in combat.
 **Race:** An attribute that helps define a character.
 The races are: Dúnadan, Dwarf, Elf, Hobbit, Man, and Wizard.
 **Region:** The various lands of Middle-earth are represented by regions.